 While there is only one real “pro” to streaming on multiple platforms, it is a good one: the ability to extend your reach and find a broader audience.
 As a new streamer, it can feel exhausting to broadcast to one of two viewers, and having a more extensive reach is very tempting.

-Cons to Streaming to Multiple Platforms
+Cons to Streaming to Twitch and YouTube Simultaneously

-While this can be tempting as you can access more than one audience, it is generally against the Terms of Service of the platform if you are monetized by it.
-For example, Twitch Affiliates and Partners are not allowed to show content streamed through Twitch on another platform for 24 hours.
+It is generally against the Terms of Service of the platform if you are monetized by it.
+For example, Twitch Affiliates and Partners are not allowed to show content streamed through Twitch on another service for 24 hours.

 Streaming on multiple sites means you must split your time learning about each platform.
 You will also need a promotional strategy for each.
 While most aspects of a website will be the same as others, small variances can make a big difference in your workload.

 It is also challenging to create a community if you are streaming to multiple accounts.
 Even if you are reading the chats on every platform you are using, only you’ll be able to see the entire chat.
 Your viewers will be unable to communicate with each other or follow the conversation.